I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugbreakpoint2-setmatchthreadid.md

 <p>This method can also return other error values.
 For more information, see <a href="debugger.hresult_values">Return Values</a>.</p>

 ## -remarks
 <p>If you have set a thread for the breakpoint, the breakpoint can be triggered only if that thread hits the breakpoint.
 If you have not set a thread, any thread can trigger the breakpoint.</p>

 <p>If you have set a thread, you can remove the setting by setting <i>Id</i> to DEBUG_ANY_ID.</p>

-<p>For more information about breakpoint properties, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff539284">Controlling Breakpoint Flags and Parameters</a>.</p>

-<p>If you have set a thread for the breakpoint, the breakpoint can be triggered only if that thread hits the breakpoint.
-If you have not set a thread, any thread can trigger the breakpoint.</p>

-<p>If you have set a thread, you can remove the setting by setting <i>Id</i> to DEBUG_ANY_ID.</p>